Nexmo/nexmo-developer/_tutorials/en/voice-api/create-voice-csproj.md

 description: This describes how to create the csproj for a .NET Voice Application.
 ---

-# Create the SMS Project File
+# Create the Voice Project File

-To start, you will create an SMS `csproj` file.
+To start, you will create an Voice `csproj` file.
 You will have it not configure kestrel for https for testing purposes.

 In your terminal, execute the following command: